-You can combine STEP OUT and WRITE R/W with other modes such as GLIDE, OUT IF CROSS or NEXT CHANGE.
+You can combine STEP OUT and WRITE R/W with other modes such as OUT IF CROSS or NEXT CHANGE.
+Or use GLIDE to glide back to the Play Pass when you step out of write.

 You can also step in and out of write globally (for all automated parameters) using the START and STOP WRITE buttons.
 Or, for a cluster of channels, using the CLUST button.